Hope learns a new skill and Adrien disappears.

 "I think it's about time you go out and make a kill on your own.
 If you can promise me that my greenhouse will be ready by week's end.
 My people told me that you're ready to go out into the world, I just hope they trained you right.
 Don't make any mistakes out there.
 I'm tired of having you feed from your girlfriend every night.
 It will be time to turn her soon.
-I would like you to eventually turn her to be yours, I expect the responsibility for her will make you a better man.
+I would like you to eventually turn her to be yours, I expect the responsibility for her will make you a better man, a better vampire.
 I want you to kill the woodsmith in town, you know, the one who has been making me all this grand furniture.
-Once you kill him you will be even more valuable to me, but if you screw up. . . " He gave him a stern look.
+Once you kill him you will be even more valuable to me, but if you screw up [. . .]" he gave him a stern look.

 "I won't.
 I promise."

 "You better not."
-Then Roul dismissed him and went back to his conversation with his guests.
+Then Roul dismissed him and went back to his grand dinning room where his guests were eating.

 Adrien casually walked into town as it began to get darker.
 'I hope she stays put, this could be a nightmare if she doesn't.'
 He walked into a simple clothing store where the prices were modest and fair.
 He picked out some gowns that she could wear.
 Bringing it to the counter a very soft spoken woman stands at the ready.